North Gosford

-North Gosford is a south-eastern suburb of the Central Coast region of New South Wales, Australia immediately north-east of Gosford's central business district.
+North Gosford is a south-western suburb of the Central Coast region of New South Wales, Australia immediately north-east of Gosford's central business district.
 It is part of the local government area.

 North Gosford is notable for the region's largest private hospital and for Laycock Street Theatre, the region's principal theatre for live dramatic and musical theatre.